HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter1.markdown

 <img src='/Images/Tds/chapter1-developmentcost.PNG' />
 </p>

-Setting up an automated TDS Classic build at the start of a project incurs a small cost in developer time, but once the initial project and build are created, there is minimal costs associated with maintaining them.
+Setting up an automated Sitecore TDS build at the start of a project incurs a small cost in developer time, but once the initial project and build are created, there is minimal costs associated with maintaining them.
 Having an automated process also resolves the issue of differences between deployments and environments.

 <p  style="text-align:center">
 <img src='/Images/Tds/chapter1-tdsdevelopmentcost.PNG' />
 </p>

-We have found TDS Classic easily affords an 8%-15% decrease in costs (time) to develop a Sitecore solution regardless of the size of the project.
+We have found Sitecore TDS easily affords an 8%-15% decrease in costs (time) to develop a Sitecore solution regardless of the size of the project.
 A 10% savings over 30 weeks for a 3 person team is 9 weeks of gained productivity.
 If the average team member salary is $75k per year this represents approximately $13k in savings.

 ### Work Environments

 While developing Sitecore solutions for our clients, Hedgehog Development reviewed a number of published Sitecore development methods.
 We decided that none of these addressed the real problem, which was tracking and deploying Sitecore items.
 We decided to develop our own development methodology.
-TDS Classic is the result of that effort.
+Sitecore TDS is the result of that effort.

-#### Development Environment Before TDS Classic
+#### Development Environment Before Sitecore TDS

-Before we developed TDS Classic, we realized there were many manual steps our developers needed to perform to deploy their work to a server.
+Before we developed Sitecore TDS, we realized there were many manual steps our developers needed to perform to deploy their work to a server.

 * First they must move their Sitecore items directly to the Sitecore Development database while simultaneously checking in their .NET code to the SCMS.
 * Next, the developer has to communicate to the team that Sitecore items must be deployed to the target environment.
 They then have to package the Sitecore items, which involves: